 When choosing white wine glasses, consider the type of wine you will be drinking, the size and shape of the bowl, the material of the glass, the shape of the rim, and the presence of a stem.
 By following these simple guidelines and also caring for your wine glasses correctly, you can impress your guests, enjoy your wine and elevate your white wine experience in its entirety.

-See here Why Investing in Quality Wine Glasses is Worth Every Penny
+See here to find out why Investing in Quality Wine Glasses is Worth Every Penny